 The fans stay idle when the graphics card is under 60 degrees, and start ramping up when the temperature goes above that.
 Despite that, the card doesn’t heat up that much at idle either, which is a good bonus.
 As you can guess, this card has a quiet operation.

-Other than that, it’s an RX 5500 XT, and you know what to expect performance-wise.
+Other than that, it’s the best overall RX 5500 XT on our list, and you know what to expect performance-wise.
 1080p gaming with efficient thermals?
 Yes, please.

 You can’t make a list that has anything to do with graphics card vendors and not mention ASUS.
 If you’ve bought a graphics card or two in the past, you’ve probably seen a lot of ROG Strix cards being best sellers.
-The Strix Radeon RX 5500 XT is no different.
+The Strix Radeon RX 5500 XT is no different, and on this list it is definitely the best performing RX 5500 XT.

 The design is honestly easy to recognize at this point.
 ASUS uses a metal construction most of its cards, and it’s good to see a budget card getting the same treatment.
 This GPU feels sturdy and robust in the hand and should hold up quite well over time.
 It’s also Aura Sync ready, which means you can sync the RGB with certain ASUS motherboards.